rockfordlhotka/rockfordlhotka.github.io/_posts/2020-12-29-How-I-Got-Into-Computers-First-Job-Hunt-Edition.markdown

 As a result, my future was this big empty field of endless, but totally undefined, opportunity.
 All I knew was that I really enjoyed programming, and had discovered that I was pretty good at it.

 Sadly, I graduated near the end of the Ronald Reagan era, and trickle down economics had created a nasty recession.
-In Minnesota thousands of software developers and engineers were being laid off by some of the biggest computer companies at the time.
+In Minnesota, thousands of software developers and engineers were being laid off by some of the biggest computer companies at the time.
 This meant that I, as a newly graduated student, was competing with lots of experienced folks.

 I rapidly realized a few things.
 First, the vast majority of jobs were in cities, not in rural areas.
 Second, it was virtually impossible to run a job search from a remote area (remember, this is 1987, all pre-Internet).
 Third, living in the Twin Cities (for example) was _way_ more expensive than living in any rural area.